Why You Should Travel To Thailand

 This backpacker ridden stretch of road in the heart of Bangkok was nothing I had seen before in my travels.
 I was used to more refined and orderly countries that I became mesmerized by its chaos – the haphazardly placed food stands, the boisterous night markets and the compounding sounds of noise reverberating through the buildings.
 I dove into the craziness.
 I slurped up Pad Thai, munched on corn on the cob and had second helpings of mango sticky rice from food vendors.
 I enjoyed Thai massages and pedicures, drank Singha beer on stoops of buildings and bartered for a travel purse.
 I even rocked the popular backpackers uniform of wearing the large, bright fisherman’s pants.

-When I ventured away from this backpacker enclosure I saw monks smoking cigarettes, women doing aerobics in the middle of busy plazas and older men trying to get it on with the young Thai ladies.
-I felt like a child peering into the lives of adults, waiting for my parents to notice and shooh me back to my room.
+When I ventured away from this backpacker enclosure I saw monks smoking cigarettes, women doing aerobics in the middle of busy plazas and the incessant honking from cars and tuk-tuks.
+I felt like a child peering into the lives of others, waiting for my parents to notice and shooh me back to my room.
 This voyeuristic interest I had in Bangkok continued to the islands.

 Dancing under the stars at the popular full moon party, downing cheap alcohol from sand buckets and eavesdropping on prostitutes barter their services was udder madness – I soaked up every minute of it!
 My concerns and trepidations I had about Thailand were now a distant memory.
 The preconceived notions I had whirling in my head were fallacies coming from those who had never stepped foot in Thailand and from my own distorted pretense about non-western countries.